Recommendations

 Senior Film Conservator

 The evocative power of Farmer Al Falfa's Bride (1923) continues to haunt audiences with its cult status, the artistic provocations of Farmer Al Falfa's Bride demand a follow-up of equal intensity.
-Explore the following titles to broaden your appreciation for Comedy excellence.
+Explore the following titles to broaden your appreciation for Animation excellence.

 The visceral impact of Farmer Al Falfa's Bride (1923) stems from to transcend the limitations of its 1923 budget and technology.

-The influence of Frank Moser in Farmer Al Falfa's Bride can be felt in the way modern Comedy films handle cult status.
+The influence of Frank Moser in Farmer Al Falfa's Bride can be felt in the way modern Animation films handle cult status.
 From the specific lighting choices to the pacing, this 1923 release set a high bar for atmospheric immersion.

 Dir: Vernon Stallings